lopezdsr/sql-query/sqlref/sql_functions.md

 escape character, the following character is matched literally.
 It is invalid to escape any other character.

-Since Spark 2.0, string literals are unescaped in our SQL parser.
+String literals are unescaped in our SQL parser.
 For example, in order to match "\abc", the pattern should be "\abc".

-When SQL config 'spark.sql.parser.escapedStringLiterals' is enabled, it fallbacks to Spark 1.6 behavior regarding string literal parsing.
 For example, if the config is enabled, the pattern to match "\abc" should be "\abc".

 </li>
 </ul>